Nilhcem/hosts-editor-android/README.md

 ## Building the app

 The Android SDK for API level 19 is required to build the app.

-Run the following commands to clone the repo and create a release build:

-    git clone git@github.com:Nilhcem/hosts-editor-android.git
-    cd hosts-editor-android
-    git submodule update --init
-    android update project -p contrib/actionbarsherlock/actionbarsherlock
+Then launch:

-    ant clean release
+    ./gradlew clean build

-You will then have to sign the apk and run `zipalign` (See Android Developers Documentation).

-If you want to install a debug version on your device, launch the following command:

-    ant clean debug install

 ## Acknowledgements